EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 8192 bytes (8.2 kB) copied, 0.0161733 s, 507 kB/s
 ```

-That relfilenode (plus the "postgres" database oid of 12066) corresponds to base/12066/16390, so I've taken a copy of the 10th page in that file.
-And then introduced some "silent" corruption, such as some that might be seen if I had a scary storage driver, or a cosmic ray hit the disk platter and flipped a bit:
+That relfilenode (plus the “postgres” database oid of 12066) corresponds to base/12066/16390, so I’ve taken a copy of the 10th page in that file.
+And then introduced some “silent” corruption, such as some that might be seen if I had a scary storage driver, or a cosmic ray hit the disk platter and flipped a bit:

 ```nohighlight
 postgres@endpoint:~/9.3$ sed -iorig 's/9998000/9999000/' block